zhonghan721/tp/docs/DeveloperGuide.md

       Expected: The details of the Delivery with an ID of 1 is shown in the result message.

    3. Test Case: `delivery view 0`{.swift}.</br>
-      Expected: No new Delivery details are shown, Error indicating delivery ID constraints is shown in the feedback message.
+      Expected: No new Delivery details are shown.
+Error indicating delivery ID constraints is shown in the feedback message.

    4. Test Case: `delivery view -1`{.swift}.</br>
-      Expected: No new Delivery details are shown, Error indicating invalid command format is shown in the feedback message.
+      Expected: No new Delivery details are shown.
+Error indicating invalid command format is shown in the feedback message.

    5. Test Case: `delivery view a`{.swift}.</br>
       Expected: Similar to previous.

    6. Test Case: `delivery view 2`{.swift}.</br>
-      Expected: No new Delivery details are shown, Error indicating invalid delivery ID is shown in the feedback message.
+      Expected: No new Delivery details are shown.
+Error indicating invalid delivery ID is shown in the feedback message.

 ### List Deliveries